RDocTaskForce/parsetools/cran-comments.md

 ## Notes

-This fixes the bug related to the parser change introduced in 77722.
+This is a minor fix to make the licenses in the individual files match the GPL-2 listed in the DESCRIPTION.